You may want to invite one more "person" to your Super Bowl party: Siri

 If last year's Super Bowl is any indication, this Sunday should be a one for the record books, especially if you live in Atlanta or Massachusetts.

-Last year's showdown between Denver and Charlotte saw an increase of around 20 percent in Tinder use on Super Bowl Sunday.
+Last year's showdown between the Broncos and Panthers saw an increase of around 20 percent in Tinder use on Super Bowl Sunday on home turf.
 The likely cause: It's always fun celebrating or commiserating with someone else, right?

 Finally, as if there was ever any doubt, Tinder users have confirmed Tom Brady is indeed the most beautiful man in Massachusetts.
 A whopping 95 percent of Massachusetts Tinder users who were surveyed said they'd swipe right on the quarterback.